An Explainable Deep Learning-Based Method For Schizophrenia Diagnosis Using Generative Data-Augmentation: Abstract

 \section{Abstract}

-{In this study, we leverage a deep learning-based method for the automatic diagnosis of schizophrenia using EEG brain recordings.
+Schizophrenia is an example of a rare mental disorder that is challenging to diagnose using conventional methods.
+Deep learning methods have been extensively employed to aid in the diagnosis of schizophrenia.
+However, their efficacy relies heavily on data quantity, and their black-box nature raises trust concerns, especially in medical diagnosis contexts.
+In this study, we leverage a deep learning-based method for the automatic diagnosis of schizophrenia using EEG brain recordings.
 This approach utilizes generative data augmentation, a powerful technique that enhances the accuracy of the diagnosis.
+Additionally, our study provides a framework to use when dealing with the challenge of limited training data for the diagnosis of other potential rare mental disorders.
 To enable the utilization of time-frequency features, spectrograms were extracted from the raw signals.
 After exploring several neural network architectural setups, a proper convolutional neural network (CNN) was used for the initial diagnosis.
 Subsequently, using Wasserstein GAN with Gradient Penalty (WGAN-GP) and Variational Autoencoder (VAE), two different synthetic datasets were generated in order to augment the initial dataset and address the over-fitting issue.
-The augmented dataset using VAE achieved a 3.0\% improvement in accuracy reaching up to 99.0\% and yielded a lower loss value as well as a faster convergence.
-Finally, we addressed the lack of trust in black-box models using the Local Interpretable Model-agnostic Explanations (LIME) algorithm to determine the most important superpixels (frequencies) in the diagnosis process. }
+The augmented dataset using VAE achieved a 3.0\% improvement in accuracy, reaching 99.0\%, and also demonstrated faster convergence.
+Finally, we addressed the lack of trust in black-box models using the Local Interpretable Model-agnostic Explanations (LIME) algorithm to determine the most important superpixels (frequencies) in the diagnosis process.